 Honey is what bees eat.
-A honey bee doesn’t eat from a flower – she’s there to collect watery nectar, which she drinks with her long tongue (pollination is the flower’s reward).
-She flies the nectar back to the beehive where it’s made into honey and stored.
+But a honey bee doesn’t eat from a flower – she’s there to collect watery nectar, which she swallows into her storage stomach (pollination is the flower’s reward).
+She flies the nectar back to the beehive where it’s made into honey.

 How to make honey

 In the beehive, she passes the nectar (mouth to mouth) to other bees who transform it.
 First the nectar is mixed with enzymes in the mouth, then they spit it into honeycomb cells.
 Next, the bees thicken the honey as a chef thickens a sauce: fanning it with their wings to evaporate the water (nectar is 70% water).
 Lastly, the thick honey (<20% water) is sealed with wax.

 Honey is high in sugar and bees get energy from it.
 But bees also need to eat pollen: a food rich in protein, fat, vitamins, and minerals.